Administrator Pro-tempore: Rev. Trumie C. Elliott

-Permanent Deacons: Robert R. Caruso, R. David Hotz, Thomas M. McNally
+Permanent Deacons: Robert R. Caruso, Thomas M. McNally

 Holy Days — See bulletin

 Daily — See bulletin (on website at www.iclagrange.org)

 Saturdays — 4–4:45 p.m.

 Sundays — 4–4:45 p.m.
 (Spanish)

 In the mid-1800s, Immaculate Conception opened as a mission in Oldham County for Irish railroad workers.
 It became a mission of St. Aloysius when a resident pastor was appointed there in 1871.